haushouse/bento/_works/hot-pot.md

 The following screens are examples of what the user will see when navigating certain parts of the app, not all screens are displayed in this case study.

-{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen1.png" title="Onboarding Screens & Settings" description="We decided to explore the usage of the ribbon from our wireframes, building assets to match the style and sharpness of the angles." %}
+{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen1.png" title="Onboarding Screens & Settings" description="The onboarding and setting screens showcase a plaid pattern.
+The idea behind Hot Pot being a cooking app, I found it appropriate to use this pattern." %}

-{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen2.png" title="Sign Up, Discover & Recipe" description="Friends that are online appear darker, while those that are offline will appear faded." %}
+{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen2.png" title="Sign Up, Discover & Recipe" description="After signing up, the user can browse through a collection of recipes.
+Upon selecting a recipe, the use will be able to see the ingredients and cooking instructions." %}

-{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen3.png" title="Cooking Instructions" description="We decided to explore the usage of the ribbon from our wireframes, building assets to match the style and sharpness of the angles." %}
+{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen3.png" title="Cooking Instructions" description="The cooking instructions utilizes the use of a progress bar, allowing the user to see how many steps are left in the cooking process.
+The step by step interface showcases cards on the sliding carousel." %}

-{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen4.png" title="Pantry Screens" description="Friends that are online appear darker, while those that are offline will appear faded." %}
+{% include caption.html sideBySide=true url="/assets/images/hpFinalScreen4.png" title="Pantry Screens" description="A unique feature Hot Pot offers is the ability to produce recipes based on the current ingredients in the user's home." %}